User guide

 Of 10 albums this is number 5

-In short: These variables are required to be included in your translation as well as any html code that may be within a string.
+In short: These variables are required to be included in your translation as well as any HTML code that may be within a string.

-Which language translation to use you can set within the admin options of Zenphoto.
+Which language translation(s) you want to use can be set in the admin options of Zenphoto.
 There is a separate option for setting the date-format, too.
-The translation is provided then for the admin interface, setup.php and the standard themes and plugins included in the distribution.
+The translation is then provided for the admin interface, setup.php and the standard themes and plugins included in the distribution.
 Month and day names do not need to be translated manually, these will be done automatically by your server, assuming that your server operates on your (chosen) country's locale.

 Language files and naming conventions

 Zenphoto gets the translation terms itself from a .mo-file (machine object file).
-This file is binary and contains either the original text and the translation.
+This file is binary and contains the original text and the translation.
 But the actual file to translate is a .po-file (portable object file).

 Both files are stored within zp-core/locale with the following standard folder structure: